RuihanZhang2015/AlphaTracker/00 Manual/04 Colab.md

 In `video_full_path`, enter the path to the video you are attempting to track: For example, if the video `vid1.mp4` is under the `My Drive` folder, then type: `video_full_path = '/gdrive/vid1.mp4`.

+In `result_folder`, enter the path for where you want to save tracking results...this will create a folder with the results...for example: `result_folder = /gdrive/tracking_results`.

+Save the `setting.py` file, and you should be good to go!
+In the image below, you will see a formatted version of the `setting.py` after adjustments have been made.

+### Step 8:

+Run the following code blocks back-to-back without any alterations...this will take about 6-10 minutes to complete!

+### Step 9:

+Run the following code block to train Alphatracker!
+This step can take anywhere from 30 minutes to 6 hours...it depends on how many iterations you are training for.

+### Step 10:

+Run the following code block to perform tracking on the videos you listed in `setting.py`.
+Once this step is complete, you can go to the folder you designated in the `result_folder` variable in `setting.py` to find the location of the tracked results!